-- Students can choose to come into Marmook if they need some quiet time away from the playground.
-Here they can play a board game, read, draw or chat to the teacher if they have a problem they need help with. - It is a lovely safe space for children who may be having friendship issues to come.
-Teachers in Marmook will monitor the children they see regularly and liaise with their classroom teachers to assist where necessary. - Many children use the space to continue working on projects or tasks that they started in class and wish to develop further. - A teacher may also ask a student to finish off some work there before heading out to play if they have not used their class time appropriately (there is a teacher there to help if they need assistance). - Grade 5/6 only Students who DO NOT complete their homework 3 times in a term will have to attend Marmook for half of second break (15 mins) on 3 occasions to complete the assigned homework.
-If students are not prepared for book circle they will need to catch up on their preparation in Marmook on the day of book circle.
+• Students can choose to come into Marmook if they need some quiet time away from the playground.
+Here they can play a board game, read, draw or chat to the teacher if they have a problem they need help with.

+\cdot It is a lovely safe space for children who may be having friendship issues to come.
+Teachers in Marmook will monitor the children they see regularly and liaise with their classroom teachers to assist where necessary.

+• Many children use the space to continue working on projects or tasks that they started in class and wish to develop further.

+• A teacher may also ask a student to finish off some work there before heading out to play if they have not used their class time appropriately (there is a teacher there to help if they need assistance).